MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-domain.md

 ### Domain entity

 You can pivot to the domain page from the domain details in the URL page or side panel, just click on **View domain page** link.
 The domain entity shows an aggregation of all the data from the URLs with the FQDN (Fully qualified domain name).
 For example, if one device is observed communicating with `sub.domain.tld/path1`, and another device is observed communicating with `sub.domain.tld/path2`, each URL of the above will show one device observation, and the domain will show the two device observations.
-In this case, a device which communicated with `othersub.domain.tld/path` will not correlate to this domain page, but to `othersub.domain.tld`.
+In this case, a device that communicated with `othersub.domain.tld/path` won't correlate to this domain page, but to `othersub.domain.tld`.

 ## URL and Domain overview